We use cookies on this site to enhance your experience.

 Your first step in registration should include a visit to the Course Registration Guide.
 Consider using the Visual Schedule Builder, a great tool for course selection; it will help you plan your week as well as provide course details such as instructor names, lecture/lab times, which you can then use to register.
 Review your program requirements to ensure you are on the right track.

-Below you will find a list of available courses for the fall 2019 and winter 2020 term.
+Below you will find a listing of most courses that are available for 2024-2025.

 This course explores the dynamic world of politics from a Canadian and comparative perspective.
 From the national to the local, we see politics shaping how we address controversial issues, such as possession of guns or drugs, and provision of public health care.
 Through the study of public opinion, constitutions and laws, political parties and the ideologies that motivate them, and social movements, we can identify patterns that help us to understand the distinctive political worlds within countries.